Restless Leg SyndromeBlog

 Restless Leg Syndrome is a very concerning condition that affects the patient not only physically but psychologically as well.
 A proper diagnosis and treatment strategy is required for dealing with short and long term implications of the condition.

-For appropriate diagnosis and treatment strategy, please contact the john Tsagaris Clinic on www.johntsagaris.co.uk.
+For appropriate diagnosis and treatment strategy, please contact Dr John Tsagaris on www.johntsagaris.co.uk.